dheeraj-coding/enhancements/keps/sig-auth/NNN-request-validation-in-structured-authentication-configuration/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

+A rollout could fail if:
+- CEL expressions are malformed and prevent API server startup
+- Validation rules are too restrictive and block legitimate authentication

+Impact on running workloads is minimal since this only affects new authentication requests.

 ###### What specific metrics should inform a rollback?

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

+Testing will include upgrade/downgrade scenarios to ensure configuration is properly ignored when the feature is disabled.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?